 Under the Arkansas College Savings Bond Act of 1989, the ADFA was authorized to issue up to \$300 million for the purpose of financing capital improvement projects at state institutions of higher learning.
-Currently, there is about \$158 million in these college savings bonds outstanding.
+Currently, there is about \$158 million in bond principal outstanding.
 The last of these bonds will be repaid in 2017.
 The state spends approximately \$24 million annually from general revenues to service this existing bond debt.